-Sydney, NSW, AU Hobart, TAS, AU Melbourne, VIC, AU Brisbane, QLD, AU Canberra, ACT, AU
+Location: Sydney, NSW, AU Hobart, TAS, AU Melbourne, VIC, AU Brisbane, QLD, AU Canberra, ACT, AU

 CSIRO acknowledges the Traditional Owners of the land, sea and waters, of the area that we live and work on across Australia.
 We acknowledge their continuing connection to their culture and pay our respects to their Elders past and present.
 View our vision towards reconciliation.

 We have a range of exciting opportunities available for PhD students who are passionate about science and engineering in the digital and data sciences.